PeterShinners/comp/design/security.md

 adding Comp-specific features.
 Permissions are declarative, enabling static analysis and clear documentation of function requirements.
-Pure functions provide guaranteed isolation by executing with no permissions, making them safe for untrusted code and compile-time evaluation.
+Pure functions provide guaranteed isolation by executing with no permissions, making them safe for untrusted code and build-time evaluation.
 For information about how permissions integrate with function definitions, see [Functions and Blocks](function.md).